Eli Boettger | @boettger_eli | 11/05/2017

 Maybe you’re more of the George Washington type, though.
 The Colonials have the earliest average tip-off time in the country, which is 136 minutes earlier than the national average.
 GWU doesn’t tip a game later than 7:30pm ET during the regular season, and even has a handful of matchups that begin at noon ET.
 The difference in average tip-off times between George Washington and Hawaii is 426 minutes, or seven hours and six minutes.

 Unless you live in Hawaii or are an unhealthy die-hard follower in the Pacific, there shouldn’t be an expectation that only “real fans” watch late West Coast matchups.
 It’s understandable why those on the East Coast, regardless of their dedication or affilation, aren’t able to watch Pac-12, WCC or Mountain West teams frequently.
 With the majority of the games starting no earlier than 10:00pm ET, it’s usually well past midnight until most West Coast games are completed.

-Grab your Coke and get comfortable, it’s going to be a long and sleep-deprived season.
+Grab a coffee and get comfortable — it’s going to be a long and sleep-deprived season.